-We have audited, in accordance with auditing standards generally accepted in the United States of America, the accompanying financial statements of Buffalo Fiscal Stability Authority's (the Authority), a component unit of the City of Buffalo, New York, as listed in the table of contents, as of June 30, 2013, which collectively comprise the Authorities' financial statements, and we have issued our report thereon dated September 16, 2013.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the accompanying financial statements of Buffalo Fiscal Stability Authority (the Authority), a component unit of the City of Buffalo, New York, as listed in the table of contents, as of June 30, 2014, which collectively comprise the Authority's financial statements, and we have issued our report thereon dated September 24, 2014.

-In connection with our audit, nothing came to our attention that caused us to believe that the Authority failed to comply with Section 2925(3)(f) of the New York State Public Authorities Law and Part 201 of Title Two of the New York Code of Rules and Regulations regarding investment guidelines during the year ended June 30, 2013.
+In connection with our audit, nothing came to our attention that caused us to believe that the Authority failed to comply with Section 2925(3)(f) of the New York State Public Authorities Law regarding investment guidelines during the year ended June 30, 2014.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Authority's noncompliance with the above rules and regulations.